UniKerogen/TempleECE3712/Assignment 1/ReadME.md

   It still needs some working.
 Graph should be reasonable.

 How to get a functional code:

-  1.Use the first part from the Theory 2 till the nasty for loop.
+1. Use the first part from the Theory 2 till the nasty for loop.
-  2.Get the section of the input for the Theory 1 and attach it behind.
+2. Get the section of the input for the Theory 1 and attach it behind.
-  3.Get the calcualtion branch from Branch 1 and attach it behind.
+3. Get the calcualtion branch from Branch 1 and attach it behind.
-  4.Get the calculation branch from Branch 2 and attach it behind.
+4. Get the calculation branch from Branch 2 and attach it behind.
-  5.Uncomment the output function and change some input values for output.
+5. Uncomment the output function and change some input values for output.
-  6.Get the graphing function from Subplot 1 and attach it behind.
+6. Get the graphing function from Subplot 1 and attach it behind.
 NOTICES: It may take a while to run the funtion!